The Mists of Pantea

 In the dark of night the encampment was set upon by a Drow raiding party.
 Chaos erupted.
 Fire and magical darkness shrouded the night.
 Fucking cultists, most likely.
 It’s always a fucking cult.
 The Red Knot had faced Drow before, so set about rebuffing the attackers.
 Their leader got away, but a half dozen of his men died in the process.
 They took Gery.
 And some other folk too.

 “Never make threats you aren’t ready to carry out.”
 Hlammat had always told him.
 The scalding knife point hissed and bubbled when it slid into the Drow’s eye.
 His screams were sweet as music in Long Talon’s ears.
 Still resilient.
 And time was growing short.
 An ultimatum, then.
 “Tell me, and I’ll stab you in the heart.
 Don’t, and I’ll leave you here for sunrise.”
 The drow spat at him.
-Loghren slashed his achille’s tendons and left him.
+Loghren slashed his ankle tendons and left him to bleed.
 The Red Knot set out to hunt.

 Dark, blood red woods proved just as ominous as they appeared from the outside.
 A ragged tangle of pitfalls, trips and snagging branches.
 A drow had stayed behind to slow them.
 Loghren’s handaxe thudded into his face without so much as losing a stride.
 They tracked the group to an ancient bazaar leading to a massive, carved crater, at the pit a ziggurat, with small crevaces down the four faces of the quarry.
 Looking into one, the group realised the Drow had teleported inside, yet found a scrap of human skin used as parchment.